CMSgov/beneficiary-fhir-data/runbooks/how-to-do-a-deployment.md

     - post message: `/dibs on test` to stake your claim on the test enviornemnt.

 ![Dibs-On](resources/deploy-dibs-on.png)
 If you are not able to stake your claim to the `Test` environment, it would mean that another developer has it reserved for their build and/or testing.
-In that scenario one would probably not proceed unless `Test` is available; the prudent move here is to reach out to the developer to see if they are able to relinquish their need `Test` .
+In that scenario one would probably not proceed unless `Test` is available; the prudent move here is to reach out to the developer to see if they are able to relinquish their reservation of the `Test` environment.

 2. From browser navigate to CloudBees Managed Controller: https://jenkins-east.cloud.cms.gov/bfd/